 6. Am I ready to do this on my own?

 Don’t get us wrong — we’re not assuming you will be 100% on your own when you launch your business (although some of you will be, and that’s great!).
-What we mean is that entrepreneurship is a lonely road, and you’ll need to decide early on if you are ready to tackle the start-up world solo or with a team of people you can bring on to help with the day-to-day running of the business.
-As you finish the last of the 6 questions to ask yourself as a founder, I hope you have taken into account each one and understand they all are equally important.
+What we mean is that entrepreneurship is a lonely road, and you’ll need to decide early on if you are ready to tackle the start-up world solo or with a team of people.
+In addition to finishing the last of the 6 questions to ask yourself, I hope you have taken into account each one and understand they all are equally important.

-In the beginning, it’s important to surround yourself with a supportive group of family and friends, as well as other like-minded entrepreneurs (hello, OCEAN community!) to get you through those tough times every new small business owner will experience.
+In the beginning, it’s important to surround yourself with a supportive group of family and friends, as well as other like-minded entrepreneurs (hello, OCEAN community!) to get you through those tough times.
 Mentors, life coaches, and subject matter experts are also great resources to reach out to if you need professional advice along the way.
 Mentors can also provide us with additional key questions for founders.
 Here is a video of OCEAN President Luke Dooley on what makes the OCEAN community so special!

 Thinking of launching a new side-hustle or branching out into your own business?